 AFS also provides a wide variety of mental health services and support for foster youth.
 All children and youth served by Alternative Family Services are learning how to cope with the events that precipitated their coming into foster care.
 Every foster child endures a different level of personal grief and trauma with the loss caused by the separation from their family.

 Why allow foster children and youth into your home?
-Becoming foster parents is an enormously rewarding experience that benefits you, children in foster care and your community at large.
+Becoming resource parents is an enormously rewarding experience that benefits you, children in foster care and your community at large.

 But, by opening your home today and providing a loving and supportive home to a child in need, you can give youth in the foster care system a new lease on life.